SreeHarsha72/Data-Engineering-on-AWS/README.md

 # Youtube Data Analysis on AWS

 ## Introduction
-This repository gives end-to-end data engineering project leveraging AWS services.
+This repository details end-to-end data engineering project leveraging AWS services.
 The project simulates a real-world scenario where a client seeks to analyze YouTube ad campaigns and uncover factors affecting video popularity.

 ## Project Overview
 - Scenario Assumption: The client wants to run YouTube ad campaigns and requires insights into video popularity trends.